scds/intro-regex/lessons/lesson5.md

 ---
 layout: default
-title: Lesson 5 - Lookaheads and Lookbehinds (optional)
+title: Lesson 5 - Lookaheads and Lookbehinds
 nav_order: 5
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 5 - Lookaheads and Lookbehinds (optional)
+# Lesson 5 - Lookaheads and Lookbehinds

 Lookaheads and lookbehinds (or otherwise lookarounds), can help us verify and test conditions in our search text.